dsoloha/cityworld/README.md

 # cityworld

-cityworld is a free, open-source, text-based role-playing game about creating the city (and eventually the planet) of your dreams.
+cityworld is a free, open-source, text-based role-playing game about creating the city (and perhaps more) of your dreams.

 ⚠️ This game is currently very early in development, and will undergo many, *many* changes in the future.